Q1) Installation of the Demantra Base Application or Patches?

 - To view the errors go to Business Modeler --> Tools --> Procedure Error Log

 - Note that this looks to the backend table called db_exception_log

 Q6) Oracle Demantra customer, are you considering an upgrade to your Oracle Demantra software?

 There are three critical MOS notes that you may want to review.

-Upgrading to Demantra 12.2.4?
-Here are current known issues from Demantra Development, Proactive Services and Oracle Support (Doc ID 1928367.1)
+- Upgrading to Demantra 12.2.4?
+Here are currently known issues from Demantra Development, Proactive Services, and Oracle Support (Doc ID 1928367.1)

-Creation of new Indexes on sales data can take long time.
+- The creation of new Indexes on sales data can take a long time.

-Remember to disable or drop that trigger when the upgrade has completed.
+- Remember to disable or drop that trigger when the upgrade has been completed.

 CREATE OR REPLACE TRIGGER force_parallel_ddl_trg

 Make sure to: